(Click for Larger Photo)

 "Wigwam" Restaurant / Culinary Arts

 Career Technical Educational Program at El Cajon Valley High School

 Proposition U is the $417 million General Obligation Bond measure passed in November 2008.
 Combined with an additional $50 million in State Matching Funds, it continues the modernization of all District schools, will provide classrooms and equipment for Career Technical Education, and construct a new high school in the Alpine/Blossom Valley area.

 Measure BB is the $128 million General Obligation Bond measure passed in November 2016.
-It will continue the the work begun under Proposition U and will construct new facilities to accommodate growth and renovate career-training facilities for instruction in science, technology, engineering, math and skilled trades.
+It will continue to modernize and replace facilities to meet student needs, including renovating career-training facilities for instruction in science, technology, engineering, math and skilled trades.

 The CBOC is the oversight group created to monitor Proposition U and Measure BB (hereafter Measure U/BB) implementation and expenditures.
 The CBOC is comprised of 11 volunteers appointed by the Governing Board.
 CBOC members walk school campuses, review project planning documents, monitor community meetings and examine audit reports to verify that the school district is using bond dollars effectively, responsibly and in compliance with Measure U/BB ballot language.